 North Carolina-fashion pulled beef.

 Pair with off-dry Riesling.
 Things are critical: sugar and acid for a wine to rise to North Carolina-fashion pulled red meat’s vinegar-based sauce.
-Off-dry Riesling is the answer, with mouthwatering acidity and just a contact of residual sugar to maintain the wine from seeming too austere.
+Off-dry Riesling is the answer, with mouthwatering acidity and contact of residual sugar to keep the wine from seeming too austere.

 Memphis-style pulled beef

 Pair with juicy Zinfandel.
-Slightly sweeter than the North Carolina-style, smoky, spiced Memphis-style pulled pork requires a wine with juicy, round fruit, like a traditional California Zinfandel.
-At the same time, Zinfandel can be overly jammy and high-alcohol; the excellent examples balance frame with acidity, allowing clean crimson and blackberry fruit to burst onto the palate and complement the pork.
+Slightly sweeter than North Carolina-style, smoky, spiced Memphis-style pulled pork requires a juicy, round fruit wine, like a traditional California Zinfandel.
+At the same time, Zinfandel can be overly jammy and high in alcohol; the excellent examples balance the frame with acidity, allowing clean crimson and blackberry fruit to burst onto the palate and complement the pork.

 Ribs

 Pair with Northern Rhône Syrah.
-For a knock-out toddler returned rib pairing, embrace the flavors that make ribs so darn desirable with a wine that carries them all.
-Full of smoke, meat, and black peppery goodness, Syrah from the northern Rhône is right on the money as if someone took the smoked ribs themselves and placed them into the wine.
+For a knock-out, toddler-returned rib pairing, embrace the flavors that make ribs desirable with a wine that carries them all.
+Full of smoke, meat, and black peppery goodness, Syrah from the northern Rhône is right on the money, as if someone took the smoked ribs and placed them into the wine.